4 questions to help you start your marketing

 • walk through your shop door or visit you online

-Once you’ve identified your goals then ask yourself:
+Once you’ve identified your goals, write them down and then ask yourself:

 For example, you could say “I need to…

-If you can’t fit everything you want to do in your budget, then drop it off the list (for the time being).
+Then choose your preferred marketing actions from the marketing wish list you created from question 3.
+If you can’t fit everything you want to do in your budget, then drop it off the list for the time being (put those marketing activities into a future marketing list).

 Ideally, you’re choosing the actions that should give you the best bang for buck, ie the ones that will give you the most valuable results in achieving your marketing goals.

 For example, if you are wanting to increase your database, a Facebook advertising campaign with a “sign up and get something for free” call to action can be a low investment, high return option.
-Just make sure you target the campaign in front of people who will see value in your product/service and not unsubscribe after they get their free thing.
+Just make sure you target the campaign in front of people who will see value in your product/service and not unsubscribe after they get their free thing (aka your ideal clients).

 Building a really really simple marketing plan